bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/block-building.md

 Speaker 2: 00:00:43

 I'm also very excited to be here.
-And

-Speaker 1: 00:00:46
+Speaker 1: 00:00:45

-today we're going to talk about block building.
+And today we're going to talk about block building.
 So maybe you could start us off a little bit about, Claire, how did you get to Chaincode?
 Like, what are you doing here?
 What are you spending your time on?